asmeta/asmeta/code/experimental/asmetaweb/README.md

     npm install
 ```

-To build and test in a local machine with hot reload functionality:
+To build and test in a local machine with hot reload functionality (it creates a local web server on port 9000):
 ```bash
     npm run dev
 ```